gabrieldeavila/gabrieldeavila/README.md

 I transform ideas into code and do my best to solve users' problems, using the cleverest way possible.

-I build web apps with JavaScript, HTML, CSS, and PHP.
-I prefer, most of the time, to use React.
+I build web apps with JavaScript, HTML, MYSQL, CSS/SASS, and PHP.

-Currently, I am learning React, Redux and UI/UX techniques.

 😄